wiseman-timelord/AutoClix/README.md

 - PowerShellCore =>7

 ### USAGE
+1. Download latest "Release" version to suitable location, and unpack.
-1. Run the script by clicking "AutoClix.bat".
+2. Run the script by clicking "AutoClix.bat".
-2. Select, Timer and Sound, options to preference.
+3. Select, Timer and Sound, options to preference.
-3. Select to start clicking.
+4. Select to start clicking.
-4. Press the 'Esc' key to return to menu.
+5. Press the 'Esc' key to return to menu.
-5. Exit program by inputting `Q` on main menu.
+6. Exit program by inputting `Q` on main menu.

 ### NOTES
 - If you do use it for genetic backtesting in MetaTrader 5, then I suggest running 1 of the genetic backtests, then set the timer to "1.5-2 * Time_Taken", start the timer and click on start in MT5, make sure mouse is over button.